DanieleAngioni97/ImageNet-Patch/readme.md

 # **ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches**

 The demo code for the application of the generated patches on a batch from the Imagenet dataset.
+You can also find the images with the patches applied in the physical world in this dropbox link: https://www.dropbox.com/scl/fo/6pin19joxsu3yp5sjzm0u/h?dl=0&rlkey=60eor85ral2bmytnuty397en6

 <p align="center">
      <img src="https://github.com/pralab/ImageNet-Patch/blob/master/assets/Imagenet-Patch-schema.png"